Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 <!-- TODO diagram of example tree -->

-Log trees initially consist of a single leaf node.
+Log trees initially consist of a single leaf node with index 0.
 New leaves are added to the right-most edge of the tree along with a single parent node, to construct the left-balanced binary tree with `n+1` leaves.

 <!-- TODO diagram of adding a new leaf to a tree (specifically 5 leaves to 6 leaves to show level-skipping) -->

-While leaves contain arbitrary data, the value of a parent node is always the hash of the combined values of its left and right children.
+The hash value of a leaf node is a hash of its value, and the hash value of a parent node is the hash of the combined hash values of its left and right children.

 Log trees are powerful in that they can provide both *inclusion proofs*, which demonstrate that a leaf is included in a log, and *consistency proofs*, which